jonhadfield/easeprobe/docs/Manual.md

 }
 ```

-## 8.2 EaseProbe Deployment
+## 8.2 GuardianProbe Deployment

-EaseProbe can be deployed by Systemd, Docker, & Kubernetes.
+GuardianProbe can be deployed by Systemd, Docker, & Kubernetes.

 You can find the details in [Deployment Guide](./Deployment.md)